EnderNight/Ender-Tools/README.md

 ## List of Tools

-- Todoer: A simple todo app for Android
+- Todoer: A simple todo app for Android.
+- download-manager: Manage your Download folder nicely.